 - Regulatory Agencies

-Transportation and Logistics -The efficient movement of goods at every stage in the supply chain is central to business development.
+Transportation, Shipping and Logistics – The efficient movement of goods at every stage in the supply chain is central to business development.
 Given the propensity of our manufacturing sector towards international trade and, more generally, the interconnectedness of business across the globe, the three main modes of transportation (land, sea and air) should be monitored on a regular basis.
-By extension, all the governmental, quasi governmental and private sector organizations that impact upon our transportation infrastructure fall under the radar of this committee.
+By extension, all the Governmental, Quasi-governmental and Private Sector organizations that impact upon our transportation infrastructure fall under the radar of this committee.

 Regulatory Agencies – This committee also provides a forum for members to ventilate and address issues arising from the operation of the regulatory agencies and to facilitate information exchange and coordination of joint actions where necessary.